 Custom Audiences, though, is going nowhere and will remain a powerful marketing tool, for those who follow the rules.

-Facebook has made moves to create change – like disabling a feature that distributed profile data connected to email addresses and phone numbers.
+Facebook has made moves to create change – disabling a feature that distributed profile data connected to email addresses and phone numbers.

 As a note – The Facebook data used by the Dentsu Network, ICUC’s parent company, is governed by a T&C signed by every individual which state how an individual’s data is used for advertising.
 This data is made available for any business that wants to advertise on Facebook in an aggregated and anonymized way.
 People have the ability to control what information they want to share with Facebook, who in return make this information available to advertisers.